Skip to main content

 Bilateral relationship

-Australia and the Holy See have had diplomatic relations since 1973, the year in which Australia appointed its first Ambassador (then reside in the Hague) and the Holy See its first Apostolic Nuncio (Papal Ambassador) to Canberra.
+Australia and the Holy See have had diplomatic relations since 1973, the year in which Australia appointed its first Ambassador (then resided in the Hague) and the Holy See its first Apostolic Nuncio (Papal Ambassador) to Canberra.
 Since 2009, Australia has had an Ambassador to the Holy See residing in Rome, which has allowed us to work more effectively to advance our priorities, including peace building, promotion of human rights, and tackling the climate crisis.

 Australia's engagement with the Holy See enables strong links with the Catholic Church's formal and informal networks around the world, including its humanitarian efforts around the globe, helping refugees to safety, combatting human traffic, and ending social exclusion.
 The Australian Embassy also promotes cultural initiatives at the Vatican, projecting the image of a vibrant, diverse and modern Australian identity that is proud of its First Nations heritage.
 Our collaboration with the Holy See also extends to sport, an expression of Australian values of friendship and equality.